 Atom is yet another modern and sleek looking open-source editor for programmers.
 Atom is developed by GitHub and promoted as a “hackable text editor for the 21st century”.

 Atom became popular even before its first stable release.
-Based on it features, I can certainly call it one of the best text editors for Ubuntu, or any other operating system for that matter.
+Based on it excellent list of features, I can certainly call it one of the best text editors for Ubuntu, or any other operating system for that matter.

 Don’t just take my word for it.
-Have a look at some of the main features of the Atom code editor:
+Have a look at some key features of the Atom code editor: